Skip to main content

 Driving distance260 km (162 mi)

-The Eastfjords region is utterly picturesque, with its small villages nestled in the arms of narrow and dramatic fjord coastlines.
-Start the day by driving through Reyðarfjörður, where you’ll find the local World War II museum, before heading south-east.
+It is now time to explore the picturesque east coast with its charming small villages nestled in the arms of narrow and dramatic fjord coastlines.
+Start the day by driving south through Reyðarfjörður, where you'll find the local World War II museum documenting the significant Allied military presence in these remote fjords during the war, when thousands of troops were stationed here.

 Driving distance315 km (196 mi)